 Post-operative chemo-radiation improve both overall survival and reduce local recurrence when compared with just post-operative radiation only.

-Side effects such as nausea, vomiting, oral ulcers, diarrhoea and low blood counts are mostly tolerable and manageable.
+Side effects from addition of chemotherapy such as nausea, vomiting, oral ulcers, diarrhoea and low blood counts are mostly tolerable and manageable.

 Post op chemo-radiation is normally given to patients whose histopathology report showed T3, T4, N+ or positive circumferential margin (CRM+).

-Other than that, no further treatment for T1, T2 or N-.
+Other than that, no further treatment for T1, T2 and N0.

 Assuming Not Operated Yet – Pre-Operative Treatment